 How Long Can A Driver Safely Look Away From The Road?

 April is National Distracted Driving Awareness Month, which led the Liberty Mutual Research Institute for Safety to release the results of a recent study testing how accurate the National Highway Traffic Safety Administration’s recommendations on driver attention might be.
-According to the Liberty Mutual, NHTSA recommends that drivers look away from the road for no more than two seconds at 70 mph.
-But is that really safe?

 As amazing as it may seem, maybe not.
 The Research Institute tested the matter by having drivers perform tests on a driving simulator with eye-tracking equipment.
 Sometimes the simulator ran scenarios with hazards on the road; other times it ran scenarios with no hazards.
 In any case, the test group of drivers was subjected to a two-second visual interruption, while a control group was not.